-3.11 Biochemistry values with many below the limit of detection http://www.biostat.mcgill.ca/hanley/bios601/Likelihood/biochemistryValues.csv contains the blood levels of a substance measured in a sample of children.
+3.11 Biochemistry values with many below the limit of detection

+This link contains the blood levels of a substance32 measured in a sample of children.
 As you will see, a substantial fraction of the measurements are below the limit of detection of the instrument, i.e., they are below the indicated level of 0.2.